 Is Hardness an Intensive or Extensive Property?

 When studying the physical properties of materials, it’s essential to understand whether certain characteristics depend on the amount of substance present.
-Still, one such property that often raises questions is hardness.
+One such property that often raises questions is hardness.
 Is hardness an intensive or extensive property?
 To answer this, we must first clarify the definitions of these terms and then analyze how hardness behaves under different conditions.

 Understanding Intensive vs. Extensive Properties